-CATALYST Educational Psychology Service - Regular planning meetings to needs within the school.
+CATALYST Educational Psychology Service - Regular planning meetings to discuss the needs within the school.
 Referrals are made by the SENCO according to need.

-Sensory Service

-For children with visual or hearing needs
+Sensory Service - For children with visual or hearing needs.

-Speech and Language Therapy - provided by the Health Care Service or working with the school based Speech and Language programme ELKLAN delivered by the SENCO supported by TAs
+Speech and Language Therapy - provided by the Health Care Service or working with school based WellComm trained staff.

-School Nurse / Health Visitor - provided by the School Health Care Service they work closely with Mrs. Burton to support the children.
+School Nurse / Health Visitor - provided by the School Health Care Service they work closely with the SENCO to support the children.

-Specialist Nurses - for children with specific medical conditions
+Specialist Nurses - for children with specific medical conditions.

-CaMHS - (Child and Adolescent Mental Health Services)
+CAMHS - (Child and Adolescent Mental Health Services)